Maya Wiley, Founder and Co-Director

 City and State Magazine named Ms. Wiley one of the 100 most powerful people in New York City in 2014 and in 2015.
 In 2011, Wiley was named one of "20 Leading Black Women Social Activists Advocating Change" by TheRoot.com and a Moves Power Woman in 2009 by the magazine.

 Ms. Wiley holds a J.D. from Columbia University School of Law and a B.A in psychology from Dartmouth College.
 She resides in Brooklyn with her two daughters and her partner.

 Greta Byrum, Co-Director

-Greta Byrum reimagines the way we design, build, control, and govern communications systems.
-As Co-Director of the Digital Equity Laboratory, she builds digital justice through applied research, community projects, and policy strategy.
-Previously Byrum founded and led the Resilient Communities program at New America, where she developed and led Resilient Networks NYC, an initiative bringing training, tools, and equipment for storm-hardened mesh WiFi to five neighborhoods in NYC's flood plains.
+Greta reimagines the way we design, build, control, and govern communications systems.
+As Co-Director of the Digital Equity Laboratory, Greta built digital justice through applied research, community projects, and policy strategy.
+Previously she founded and led the Resilient Communities program at New America, where she developed and led Resilient Networks NYC, an initiative bringing training, tools, and equipment for storm-hardened mesh WiFi to five neighborhoods in NYC's flood plains.